fengjunjohnxu/fengjunjohnxu.github.io/research.md

 Upon till now, I mainly work in these three directions:

 - Consistency conditions in quantum gravity
- - Category symmetry in 2D CFTs
 - Theormodynamics of string theory
+- Category symmetry and topological order phases